Sensor-Noise Mitigation in Extremum Seeking Control Using Adaptive Numerical Differentiation: Conclusions

 \section{Conclusions}

-This paper presented extremum-seeking control with adaptive input and state estimation (ESC/AISE) to improve optimization performance under sensor noise.
-ESC/AISE is obtained by replacing the high-pass filter in discrete-time ESC with AISE, which performs numerical differentiation in the presence of sensor noise.
-Numerical examples illustrate the performance of ESC/AISE and provide a comparison with ESC.
-These examples show that ESC/AISE offers better optimization performance than ESC in the presence of sensor noise.
+This paper introduced extremum-seeking control with adaptive input and state estimation (ESC/AISE) to improve optimization in the presence of measurement noise.
+ESC/AISE is constructed by replacing the high-pass filter in the discrete-time ESC with AISE, which performs numerical differentiation that is robust to sensor noise.
+Numerical studies benchmarked against classical ESC show consistently lower error and faster convergence in noisy settings, as shown in Tables \ref{tab:ex1_MC_RMSE} and \ref{tab:ex2_MC_RMSE}.
 Future work will extend ESC/AISE to MIMO systems and variations of ESC, such as Newton-based ESC \cite{ghaffari2012}.